enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

     }
   }
 }
 ```

 This file handles GET requests and POST requests.
 One challenge using the generator is that we get a lot of code that may be challenging to understand initially.

 We will cover more of the details of this code later in the tutorial, but here is a brief overview.
 First the data access methods used to validate data and write to the database are imported.
 Data validation is a critical requirement for real applications.
 Much of the code in this generated api helps with this validation.
 The post function validates the submitted task data which returns validation errors as a problems object.
 If problems are present the function short circuits before writing to the database.
-It will add the problems and the initial task to the sesson and and redirects back to the todos page so that the user can fix these problems.
+It will add the problems and the initial task to the session and and redirects back to the todos page so that the user can fix these problems.
 The get function looks for these problems and passes them to the page render function so that they can be displayed for the user.
 We call this HTML first server validation the "Problems Loop".
 Todo MVC does not include validation so we will not either.
 For more details on this refer to the [Problems Loop](/docs/patterns/form-validation) section of the enhance docs.

 ### Database and Data Access
 Every Enhance app comes with its own database.
 It's batteries included with no overhead.
-@begin/data is just a thin wrapper around DynamoDB which is an incredibly fast, truly serverless database.
+`@begin/data` is just a thin wrapper around DynamoDB which is an incredibly fast, truly serverless database.

-The generated api routes use a generated data access layer to read and write to this database.
+The api routes use a generated data access layer to read and write to this database.
-This code is generated into the `/app/models/todos.mjs` and `/app/models/schemas/todo.mjs` files.
+This code is written into the `/app/models/todos.mjs` and `/app/models/schemas/todo.mjs` files.
-The schema file is a JSON schema that matches the schema passed to the generate command.
+The schema file is a [JSON schema](https://json-schema.org/) that matches the shape of the data passed to the generate command.
 The data access is shown below.

 ```javascript